 SINGAPORE — Two men on death row for murder had their cases sent back to the High Court for resentencing yesterday — the first since the law was amended to give judges sentencing discretion in some murder cases.

 Both men are foreign nationals whose appeals had been dismissed by the Court of Appeal before Parliament passed amendments to the Penal Code last November.
+Previously, the death penalty was mandatory for all murder cases.

 Filed under: News Articles, Singapore, Singapore Anti-Death Penalty Campaign